 Progress Bar: It delivers feedback on a result of the current process so far, for example, showing how much of the planned activity has been done,

-Read More: UI/UX Design Trends 2020: Top 7 Trends to Watch Out
+Read More: UI/UX Design Trends

 The button is the most popular element of any user interface.
 The button enables a user to receive the correct interactive feedback from the system by giving a specific command.

 Hamburger Button: This is the button to hide the menu and by clicking or tapping on it, the user sees the menu options opening.
 It is called so as its form consisting of three horizontal lines looks like a typical bread-meat-bread hamburger.

 Plus Button: This button allowing clicking or tapping allows adding new content, whether it is a new contact, post, note or category in the list.
 Sometimes, just after tapping this button, users are navigated to the window for creating new content.